Bayswater City SC

 Bayswater City Soccer Club is a soccer club based in Bayswater, Western Australia.
 They currently compete in the National Premier Leagues Western Australia.

 History

 The club in its current form was formed as a result of a merger in 1980 between Lathlain Meazza (formed 1973) and Rosemount Juventus (formed 1978) becoming Rosemount Meazza.
 In 1981 Rosemount Meazza merged with Bayswater United (formed 1963), becoming Bayswater Inter.
 In 1995 Baywater Inter changed their name to Bayswater City.
 In 1995 Bayswater City merged with Stirling Panthers to become Bayswater City Panthers.
 This merger lasted until 2003 when the name Bayswater City returned.

 2025

 They will also compete in the inaugural 2025 Australian Championship after becoming WA Premiers in the regular season.

+2026

+After winning back to back NPL WA regular season became premiers are invitee for second time in 2026 Australian Championship.